lukeod/vampiresurvivors-modding/ui-system.md

 # UI System

-Comprehensive UI system built on Unity's UI framework with TextMeshPro integration.
-Handles in-game HUD elements, menus, character selection, and gameplay interfaces.
+Based on code analysis, this UI system appears to use Unity's UI framework with TextMeshPro integration.
+The decompiled IL2CPP code indicates handling of in-game HUD elements, menus, character selection, and gameplay interfaces.

 ## Core UI Architecture

 ### BaseUIPage System
-Page-based UI architecture where screens extend `BaseUIPage`:
+Based on the decompiled code, this appears to be a page-based UI architecture where screens extend `BaseUIPage`:

 **Core Game Pages:**
 - Character selection (`CharacterSelectionPage`)